KatherineMichel/agile-sprint-playbook/my_toolkit.md

 * Motivation
 * Resource Flow

+Customer Influence Map

+Influencers, Recommenders
+* List those who could influence a customer’s buying decision

+"Economic Buyers" (The person whose budget pays for it)
+* Does the economic buyer already have budget for product
+* Does budget need to be approved?

+"Decision Makers"*
+* Person who can kill purchase (for example by not approving budget)

+Potential Saboteurs

 Vision: Visualizing the Future
 * Customer Journey Map/Day in the Life of a Customer (Before and After)
 * Tomorrow's Headline